 - Submit early for priority consideration for federal grants.

-Receive financial award letter
+Receive and accept financial aid offer letter

-Apply for additional aid if necessary
+Apply for additional aid, if necessary

 Students may apply for supplemental financial aid to cover the cost of education.